-Again, in conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Safety Officers.
+Again, in conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Travel Ambassadors.
 These are pupils in Year 5 who have successfully ‘pitched’ and been voted into office by their year group.

 Pupil leadership is a key aspect of the life of the school.
 All pupils are encouraged and supported to take on leadership roles within their class and the wider school community.
 For example we have monitors for a wide range of responsibilities: sports leaders, garden leaders and music leaders; and pupils regularly show visitors around the schools.

 Through our curriculum children are taught about, and are encouraged to respect, public institutions and services.

 Pupil voice is valued, encouraged and celebrated.
 Pupils` views and opinions are sought through discussion groups, questionnaires and focus groups

 The school is very proud that some of its pupils choose to attend a variety of uniformed organisations in the local area such as Beavers, Cubs and Scouts, Rainbow Brownies, Brownies, Girl Guides and the Sea Scouts.
 We welcome members of different services to meet and talk with the children about their work.